codeigniter4/CodeIgniter4/user_guide_src/source/database/query_builder.rst

 		$builder->like('title', 'match');
 		$builder->like('body', 'match');
 		// WHERE `title` LIKE '%match%' ESCAPE '!'
-AND  `body` LIKE '%match% ESCAPE '!'
+AND  `body` LIKE '%match%' ESCAPE '!'

 	If you want to control where the wildcard (%) is placed, you can use an optional third argument.
 Your options are 'before', 'after' and